 To qualify, ISPs must meet certain threshold criteria.
-They must first qualify as an online service or network access provider or operator; practically any website can be considered an ISP under the DMCA.
-They must also have adopted and reasonably implemented a repeat infringer policy that provides for terminating subscribers in appropriate circumstances.
+They must first qualify as an online service or network access provider or operator, which most do, and must also have adopted and reasonably implemented a repeat infringer policy that provides for terminating subscribers in appropriate circumstances.
 Additionally, they must accommodate standard technical measures used by copyright owners to identify or protect copyrighted works.
 To merit the safe harbour concerning user-generated content, ISPs must also have a registered agent with the CO.

 Having met this threshold, an ISP must then satisfy the requirements of a particular safe harbour.
 For Section 512(c), a commonly litigated safe harbour protecting against infringement claims arising from an ISP’s storage of copyrighted user-generated or submitted content, an ISP must demonstrate lack of actual knowledge that the material is infringing, or that, upon obtaining knowledge, it acted expeditiously to remove or disable access; that it hasn’t received a financial benefit from the activity in cases where it had the right and ability to control the activity; and that upon notification of the infringement, it responded expeditiously to remove or disable access.
 The requirements for eligibility for the other safe harbours may be found in the statute.

 Satire and parody fall within the umbrella of fair use, assuming they meet the applicable standards.
 Parody is a classic example of fair use, especially because the nature of parody is to lampoon a specific work.
-Satire, on the other hand, typically appears as criticism of society or larger abstract concepts and may be harder to prove as fair use if one is not critiquing a specific work.
+Satire, however, typically appears as criticism of society or larger abstract concepts and may be harder to prove as fair use if one is not critiquing a specific work.

 Fair use is typically seen as a First Amendment exception to copyright protection.
 Fair use embodies the intersection of freedom of expression and the limited monopoly conferred by the Copyright Act.
 Fair use incorporates significant aspects of commentary, criticism, and news reporting, which are all central First Amendment concepts.
 Indeed, fair use, while typically termed a “defence” to copyright infringement is actually not a defence at all, it is a permissive use of a copyrighted work that furthers the goals of the First Amendment.

-As noted, the USA does not recognise traditional neighbouring rights.
+The USA does not recognise the concept of neighbouring rights.

 Currently, federal lawsuits are the sole means of pursuing infringement claims.
 Pending legislation would establish a copyright small claims tribunal for lower-value claims, but the bill has not yet become law.

-Before filing a federal lawsuit, one must register the copyrighted work with the CO Merely submitting an application is not enough; rather, the CO must have granted the application (or denied it, in which case the applicant can still bring a claim but will not be entitled to a presumption of ownership or copyright validity).
-This approach is somewhat counterintuitive because a work is considered “copyrighted” as soon as it is fixed in a tangible medium of expression, but for purposes of enforcement, one must comply with Sections 408 to 412 of the Copyright Act.
+Before filing a federal lawsuit, one must register the copyrighted work with the CO.
+Merely submitting an application is not enough; rather, the CO must have granted or denied the application (if denied, the applicant can still bring a claim but will not be entitled to a presumption of ownership or copyright validity).
+This approach is somewhat counterintuitive as work is considered “copyrighted” as soon as it is fixed in a tangible medium of expression, but is necessary for purposes of enforcement.

 US federal courts have exclusive jurisdiction over copyright infringement actions.
 A federal statute, 28 USC Section 1338(a), states that copyright cases must be brought before a federal district court; this means that no state court may hear a copyright case.
 Appeals of copyright decisions filter up to the applicable Court of Appeals (divided geographically across the country).